It's time for organizations to create the paperless office.

 Coding is optional, so virtually anyone can turn a paper form into an offline-capable mobile app with the latest mobile phone features (camera, GPS, time/date stamping, signatures, etc.).
 Power users can use the built-in programming language and on-device database storage to add more advanced capabilities, such as workflow triggering or pre-loading forms data.

-With affordable pricing and flexible licensing models, Alpha TransForm lets companies build as many industrial-strength offline-capable forms as they need.
+With affordable pricing and flexible licensing models, Alpha TransForm lets companies build as many industrial-strength offline-capable forms as they need to take their organization paperless.
 Companies have Alpha TransForm to digitize a range of data collection forms, such as order intake forms, inspection forms, quality maintenance forms on shop floors, construction punch lists, safety forms, patient data collection/record-keeping forms, government forms, and more.

 Whichever solution companies decide to work with, the time to embrace no-code/low-code software that produces mobile forms is NOW.
 By moving today to digitize forms, organizations will be ahead of the game and be able to reopen in a safer and responsible way as early as possible.